tidego/My-personal-website/contents/home.md

 #### Research Interests

-With a strong desire to excel in my graduate studies, I aspire to make meaningful contributions through research that brings value to society, particularly in areas such as large language models, multimodal models, machine learning, embodied intelligence, and cross-disciplinary topics within computer science.
+I am open to a wide range of research directions and am eager to tackle challenging problems under the guidance of my supervisor.
+With a strong commitment to learning and exploration, I am willing to adapt to project needs and devote myself fully to meaningful academic work.